hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 />
 ```

-If necessary, it's possible to disable this functionality using a specific `@isTruncated` argument:
+If necessary, it’s possible to disable this functionality using the `@isTruncated` argument:

 ```handlebars
 <Hds::Pagination::Numbered